Health Profession Students

 Step 3: Apply for Financial Aid and Scholarships

-Get help paying for college by applying for financial aid and scholarships!
+Get help paying for college by applying for financial aid or scholarships the Foundation offers!
 ECC offers comprehensive financial aid options, including federal and state grants, scholarships, work-study, and loans.
 You should apply for financial aid, even if you think you are not eligible.
-Financial aid and scholarships are available for adults, and the Alternative Application for state aid is available for qualifying undocumented and transgender students.
+Financial aid and scholarships are available for adults, and the Alternative Application for State Aid is available for qualifying undocumented and transgender students.

 Priority Processing Dates